 If you provide grants to nonprofits, you can require an organization to provide a progress report to detail its activities during the duration of the grant period.
 Nonprofits also often provide annual reports to share their accomplishments with donors and the general public.
 These are helpful resources in assessing an organization’s effectiveness.
 To supplement these data, you could also seek input from external stakeholders, such as other funders or community leaders who are familiar with the nonprofit’s work.

 When should you evaluate returns on your philanthropy?

 If nonprofits submit progress reports to you after a grant cycle, you should review those upon receipt.
-This information will shed light on the impact of your philanthropic dollars, and it may help you determine whether you wish to continue funding this organization or effort in the future.
+This information will shed light on the philanthropic impact of your investment, and it may help you determine whether you wish to continue funding this organization or effort in the future.
 Again, be sure to have realistic expectations about the kind of progress that can be made in a short time span, such as a year.

-As you become more experienced as a philanthropist, you may wish to conduct a holistic review of your portfolio and assessment of its impact.
+As you become more experienced as a philanthropist, you may wish to conduct a holistic review of your portfolio and assessment of its philanthropic impact.
 Philanthropic consultancies can conduct this effort on your behalf if desired.
 This work can be done on an ongoing basis, such as every three, five, or ten years.

 Seeking deeper insights on how to evaluate your returns on philanthropic investment?
 Reference this evaluation framework from CSP for key questions to ask.

 Still trying to understand how to judge a nonprofit’s effectiveness?
 Giving Compass offers six dimensions to consider.

 Risk is a factor in philanthropy.
 The Open Road Alliance provides a framework for assessing how risk can be addressed in a philanthropist’s evaluation process.